Envela

 Envela Corporation is a U.S.-based company that provides recommerce services aimed at extending product lifecycles and reducing resource consumption.
 The company operates through two primary segments: consumer and commercial.

 The consumer segment specializes in the purchase and resale of pre-owned luxury goods, including fine jewelry, diamonds, gemstones, watches, and bullion.
 It operates several retail brands, some of which date back to 1972.
 The segment focuses on authenticated products and operates within the circular economy by reselling items from well-known luxury brands and vintage collections.

 The commercial segment centers on IT asset disposition (ITAD), offering services such as data destruction, device refurbishment, resale, and trade-in.
 Envela's ITAD business partners with major retailers and other organizations, providing a white-labeled trade-in platform that allows customers to sell used electronic devices.
 Devices are processed to extend their lifespan or are responsibly recycled.
 In addition to ITAD, the commercial segment manages the disposition of end-of-life electronics, including recycling and the recovery of precious and base metals.
 These operations began between 2007 and 2009.

-Envela's business model aligns with principles of the circular economy, emphasizing reuse and sustainability.